Inertia Pricing in Stochastic Electricity Markets: Abstract

 \section{Abstract}

-Renewable-dominant power systems explore options to procure virtual inertia services from non-synchronous resources (e.g., batteries, wind turbines) in addition to inertia traditionally provided by synchronous resources (e.g., thermal generators).
-This paper designs a stochastic electricity market that produces co-optimized and efficient prices for energy, reserve and inertia.
-We formulate a convex chance-constrained stochastic unit commitment model with inertia requirements and obtain equilibrium energy, reserve and inertia prices using convex duality.
-Numerical experiments on an illustrative system and a modified IEEE 118-bus systems show the performance of the proposed pricing mechanism.
+Maintaining the stability of renewable-dominant power systems requires the procurement of virtual inertia services from non-synchronous resources (e.g., batteries, wind turbines) in addition to inertia traditionally provided by synchronous resources (e.g., thermal generators).
+However, the pricing of inertia provision has not been studied in a stochastic electricity market, where the uncertainty characteristics of renewable energy sources (RES) are considered.
+To fill in this research gap, this paper formulates a chance-constrained stochastic unit commitment model with inertia requirements and computes equilibrium energy, reserve and inertia prices using convex duality.
+Numerical experiments on an illustrative system and a modified IEEE 118-bus system show the performance of the proposed pricing mechanism.
+By allowing new virtual inertia providers to contribute to system inertia requirements, the total operating cost reduces.
+Moreover, the proposed stochastic electricity market internalizes RES uncertainty, which yields additional cost reductions by co-optimizing energy, reserve and inertia procurement.